 Knowledge gaps that cause money loss and safety issues, particularly among frontline and deskless employees that are at greater risk due to less robust training, poor employee communication, and inconsistent processes (fun fact: ineffective on-the-job training can cost businesses up to $13.5 million per 1000 employees per year).

 Employees are starting from a more difficult position as well, with less than 40% of millennials and 30% of Gen Z workers feeling like they have the skills necessary to succeed.
 This makes effective training programs an even more crucial, albeit costly, investment.

-3. Mitigate disengagement to avoid turnover and productivity loss
+3. Workforce analytics can provide insights to mitigate disengagement to avoid turnover and productivity loss

 Pop quiz: Do you know whether or not your employees are engaged?

 If you answered “yes,” then the follow up question to that is: “how can you be sure?”